osofariu/katas-with-ai/README.md

 The other nice thing about this model is that it oferred to do the refactor without being prompted.

 I think this problem is very well understood to models.
 I will have to try something it hasn't seen before to see how it does.

+## Mars Rover

+This is some random kata I found.
+This is a good kata for an an AI agent because the solution is a bit repetitive - the same logic applies in all directions.
+The solution may not be the shortest, but it's easy to follow.

+Claude-4 did pretty well, but I did have to remind it once to stop after implementing the tests.